bravedave/dvc/src/bravedave/dvc/views/docs/risorsa-copy.md

 #### Design a Table

-*Our goal is to maintain a table of computer assets, and previously we mentioned the information required to be stored.
-The objective is to create a table definition and use *DVC*'s builtin table maintenance system*
+*The goal is to maintain a table of computer assets, previously we noted the information required to be stored.
+The objective is to create a table definition and use DVC's builtin table maintenance system*

 * When thinking database/table/records, *DVC* uses DAO and DTO.
   * **DAO (Data Access Object)** is a design pattern that abstracts data access implementation.